mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 ```
 <!-- {% endraw %} -->

 We now need to tell Ansible what this variable should be set to.
-Because this is a widely applicable variable I'm going to put this into "/etc/ansible/group_vars/all/vars.yml" so that all hosts can reference it.
+Because this is a widely applicable variable (not just applicable to an openstack lab) I'm going to put this into "/etc/ansible/group_vars/all/vars.yml" so that all hosts can reference it.
 I'll also add the NTP servers at the same time that we'll reference in the next task below.

 ```yaml